coslatte/JTetris/README.md

 We are developing this Java Tetris clone just for fun and for the willing of learning the language.

 # Challenge
-- Code the entire game using not a single framework, using just interface components from `javax.awt` and `javax.swing`.
+- Code the entire game using not a single framework, using just interface components from `java.awt` and `javax.swing`.

 # Expectations
 - The program should have integrated basically all Tetris clasic game rules.